OBJECTIVE

 Station 5: Cooking Tortillas

-- Once everyone has moved through stations, have students sit at the table and choose one student to serve tortillas, and one student to follow with salsa to serve.
-Have a teacher serve the beans on the side.
+- Once everyone has moved through all of the stations, have students sit at the table and choose one student to serve tortillas, and one student to follow with salsa to serve.

 Wrap up: Give each student a card to write their tortilla recipe on, with prompt “How to make tortillas”